viniciusgerevini/godot-aseprite-wizard/README.md

 ### Warnings in the output related with image file importing.

-Those warnings are related on how I import the file the first time.
-You'll probably see them when importing the same file twice, without loosing focus from Godot (not giving a chance to re-import first one).
-There is nothing you can do, but those warnings do not affect the process.
+Those warnings are related on how I import the image file the first time.
+You'll probably see them when importing the same file twice.
+Bad news, there is nothing you can do.
+Good news, those warnings do not affect the process.